emmy-codes/Star-Trek-Museum/README.md

 Thank you to my partner for his insight on media queries and guidance on the best practices for writing instructions on forking and cloning, as well as assistance for helping me adjust my site responsiveness to be less of a headache in the future (specifically: he helped me change my panel sizings from vh to % as well as using the newly implemented dvh to the body, which will apparently future proof my code as well as improve ease of responsive design).

-Thank you to my classmates on Slack for assisting when I had questions regarding HTML
+Thank you to my classmates on Slack for assisting when I had questions regarding HTML tags, how to export wireframes in Balsamiq, and overall feedback of my page. <3